Anita Borg Institute Women of Vision Awards: Anita Borg Top Company for Technical Woman Award

+Changes after 2016

+The Anita Borg Institute moved the awards ceremony to the Anita Borg Grace Hopper Celebration of Women in Computing.
+They have also slightly altered some of the award names from "Abi" awards to "Abie Awards".

 List of Anita Borg Institute Women of Vision Award winners

 In 2015, the awards were updated to include the Student of Vision Award.
 "This award honors young women dedicated to creating a future where the people who imagine and build technology mirror the people and societies for which they build it."
 The award for technology entrepreneurship was also added.
+Each year, the types of awards change.